Christopher-Loynes/DisasterDetectionTool/README.md

 After pre-processing raw tweets, the most relevant text classifier and parameter values are selected using 2 stages of assessment: *testing* and *evaluation*.
 Both are explained below.

 ## Testing
   - 4 text classifiers are tested.
 In the thesis, this involved 8 different values for each parameter.
-Each parameter ia unique to the classifer.
+Each parameter is unique to the classifier.
 Below is the name of each classifier tested and the parameter adjusted.
     - *Naive Bayes (benchmark)*: `alpha`
     - *Linear Support Vector Classifier (SVC)*: `cost`
     - *Logistic Regression*: `cost`
-    - *Random Forest*: `number of trees`, `splitting criterion`, `maximum tree depth`
+    - *Random Forest*: `number of trees`, `maximum tree depth`, `splitting criterion`

   - All text classifiers tested using:
     - *Term Frequency Inverse Document Frequency (TF-IDF)*